freenas/freenas-docs/userguide/sharing.rst

 without any error messages, indicating that the share was successfully mounted.

-.. note:: if this command fails on a Linux system, make sure that the `nfs-utils
+.. note:: If this command fails on a Linux system, make sure that the `nfs-utils
    <http://sourceforge.net/projects/nfs/files/nfs-utils/>`_
    package is installed.